Trolleybus usage by country: Argentina

-The capital of Mendoza province, Argentina, had the first trolleybus operation in Latin America and one of the first in the world.
+The capital of Mendoza province had the first trolleybus operation in Latin America and one of the first in the world.
 South American Railless Traction Co., organized in London in 1912, planned to cover the continent with trolleybus lines and built an experimental route in Mendoza in 1913.
-(It was the only line that it built).
+(It was the only line that it built.)
+It closed in 1915.
+A second trolleybus system in Mendoza was opened in 1958 and lasted until early 2021.
+In its last years it used ex-Vancouver Flyers (until 2017) and 12 Materfer low-floor units.

-In 1948 the Buenos Aires City transport authority purchased 120 trolleybuses from Westram, later in 1952 the Argentine government imported 700 new trolleybuses from Germany (350 Mercedes-Benz, 175 Henschel and 175 from Maschinenfabrik Augsburg Nürnberg).
+In 1948, the Buenos Aires city transport authority purchased 120 trolleybuses from Westram, later in 1952 the Argentine government imported 700 new trolleybuses from Germany (350 Mercedes-Benz, 175 Henschel and 175 from Maschinenfabrik Augsburg Nürnberg).
 Most of the vehicles ran in the capital, Buenos Aires, but about 110 were sent to provincial cities: Bahía Blanca, La Plata, Tucumán, Mar del Plata and Rosario.
-Later Rosario and Mendoza cities bought new ones from FIAT and Toshiba.
-Trolleybuses are currently in use in Mendoza, Rosario and Córdoba.
-Mendoza now uses ex-Vancouver Flyers plus 12 Materfer low-floor units, Rosario has 20 Volvo units made in Brazil and 12 low-floor Trolza trolleybuses, and Córdoba uses seven Trolzas, some 30 ZIU and a single Belkommunmash (BKM) demonstrator.
+Later, Rosario and Mendoza bought new ones from Fiat and Toshiba.